 When external force is applied to a rigid body.
 It changes its size and shape due to internal mechanical stress acting on it.
 This change in length is represented by strain.
 This article covers what is strain in mechanics?
 Types of strain and how Mechanical Strain is calculated?

-Strain in mechanics measures the deformation in a material when stress is applied to it.
-Mathematically Mechanical strain is equal to the ratio of change in length to the original length.
+Strain in mechanics measures the deformation in a material when mechanical stress is applied to it.
+Mathematically mechanical strain is equal to the ratio of change in length to the original length.

 Strain is a dimensionless quantity and It is denoted by “ε”.
 Lets try to understand strain in context to external force and stress applied.